 Unless you have breeding stock or a local source for young poultry, it will be necessary to order your ducklings from a hatchery.
 There are hatcheries all over the world, but it is best to order from a facility close by.
 The longer the trip, the harder it is on your new ducklings to recuperate from the stress of shipping.
 Baby poultry hatch with a 3 day supply of nutrition from the egg yolk to sustain them.
 If the shipping period is longer than this, you risk losing your little ones to starvation and thirst.
 Most hatcheries ship by air mail, but delays could cause heavy losses.
 If you are able to purchase from local farmers or hatcheries, I highly recommend that option.

 Many hatcheries have a minimum order of 15 ducklings per customer.
 If this is too many, you may want to split the order with a friend or sell some on Craigslist.
+Some feed stores have chick days in the spring when you can order small numbers of baby poutry.
 Be prepared for prices of $4 and up for day old ducklings.
 The best price I found when I searched the hatchery catalogs was $3.50 each plus shipping for White Pekins.

 Best Breeds for Meat

 Looking through the breeds of ducks in poultry catalogs is fun, and very confusing.
 There are so many kinds available that it’s hard to choose.
 If your main purpose for raising ducks is for butchering, you will want one of the heavier meat breeds.
 The most common are Pekins (or Giant White Pekins) and Muscovy.

 There are other breeds, such as the Rouen, Aylesbury, and Blue Swedish, that will provide a decent size carcass.
 These breeds have colored feather shafts.
 Although this does not affect the flavor of the meat, it will make it a bit more difficult to get a clean looking carcass.